bnthor/crommunity/README.md

 - `pipenv shell` to enable a virtual environment
 - `pipenv install` to install all dependencies

-###

 ## Instance configuration

-Create an `instance/config.py` file at the root, in which you must paste and edit these lines:
+Create an `instance/config.py` file at the root, in which you must paste and edit the following lines.
+It's very important as the secret key is used when hashing passwords, and the `MAIL` settings are used when recovering passwords and all email communications.

 ```
 #!/usr/bin/env python3